Ginsburg Institute for Health Equity at Nemours Children’s Health

 Research and research translation is a critical part of the Ginsburg Institute’s mission.
 Through these efforts, we will transform pediatric health care by sharing what we learn with the world to better children’s lives and improve health equity for kids.

-At Nemours, we’re also training the next generation of health equity leaders.
-Our Ginsburg Health Equity Scholars Program supports researchers by helping them design and implement innovative projects to enhance population health.
-The goal of the Ginsburg Scholars Mentorship Program is connecting knowledge seekers with medical professionals who can help them along the way.
+At Nemours Children's, we're also dedicated to training the next generation of health equity leaders.
+Our comprehensive Ginsburg Health Equity Scholars Program actively supports promising researchers by helping them design and implement innovative projects aimed at enhancing population health across diverse communities.
+The primary goal of the Ginsburg Scholars Mentorship Program is connecting enthusiastic knowledge seekers with experienced medical professionals who can guide them along their journey, providing invaluable insights and expertise along the way.

 Ginsburg Health Equity Scholars Program